ciesin-geospatial/TOPSTSCHOOL-SPHYNX/docs/source/_documentation/_tutorials/_001-basics/open-science-101.rst

     :class: transparent-border

-    Venn diagram, created using draw.io [#]_, illustrates the four pillars of Open Science |html-dash| Open Access, Open Research, Open Code, and Open Data.
-These interconnected principles promote transparency,
+    Venn diagram, created using draw.io [#]_, illustrates the four pillars of Open Science |html-dash| :term:`Open Access`, :term:`Open Research`, Open Code, and :term:`Open Data`.
+These interconnected principles promote :term:`transparency`, collaboration, and accessibility in research,
-    collaboration, and accessibility in research, fostering a more trustworthy and inclusive scientific community.
+    fostering a more trustworthy and inclusive scientific community.

-To put things
-simply, Open science is an umbrella term that encompasses various practices aimed at making research more **transparent** and **accessible**.
+To put it simply, Open science is an umbrella term that encompasses various practices aimed at making research more **transparent** and **accessible**.
 It covers the entire research lifecycle, from data collection to publishing findings, emphasizing openness and collaboration.
 You already might be doing open science unknowningly if you are:

 - Sharing research protocols openly or documenting code used for data analysis.
-- Publishing in open-access journals or sharing preprints of research articles.
+- Publishing in open-access journals or sharing :term:`preprint` of research articles.
 - Sharing raw datasets and detailed analysis scripts.

 -------------------------------------------------------------------------------